kossiitkgp/docs/events/room-booking.md

 - Fill in the details necessary for booking a room.
 Date, time, and duration.
 - Get the signature of a Professor and the HOD of the respective department as the booking is made in the professor's name (Approach professors at the earliest).
 CSE professors are easily approachable for this, so can reach them out.
 - Submit this form back to the Jr. Executive, and they will reach back in a day or two for the payment.
-- The Jr. Executive would give a draft to be paid at the cash counter (Establishment Section, 2nd Floor, Main Building) and take the payment receipt.
+- The Jr. Executive would give a draft to be paid at the cash counter (Establishment Section, 2nd Floor, Above Raman Auditorium, Main Building) and take the payment receipt.
 - Upon submitting the receipt to the Jr. Executive, the process from our end is done.
 - The Jr. Executive would email a memo with the permission to use the room to the professor approving the booking (and may add the person booking it in cc).
 - This memo must be printed and shown to the guard with the keys.
 In the worst case, the email and pdf memo can be shown.